SunAutoTire/Usps/README.md

 A simple .NET client/SDK for the USPS API.

+> This supports USPS API V3 only.

 In situations there is a need to deal with mailing addresses, the USPS API can be a useful tool to standardize and validate addresses.
 This can amount to cost savings when dealing with shipping service companies.

 ## Installation